columose/Spotify-API/README.md

-# Cloud-based web-scraping project using Spotify API
+# Cloud-based web-scraping project using real-time data from Spotify API

 ## Table of Contents
 * [Summary](#Summary)